 Fannie and Freddie minimum income guidelines

-When underwriting mortgage loans, most mortgage lenders follow the guidelines of Fannie Mae (the Federal National Mortgage Association) and Freddie Mac (the Federal Home Loan Corp.).
+When underwriting mortgage loans, most lenders follow the guidelines of Fannie Mae (the Federal National Mortgage Association) and Freddie Mac (the Federal Home Loan Corp.).

 Fannie and Freddie’s list of acceptable income documentation is extensive, but it isn’t set in stone.
 For example, if you have a relationship with a bank that knows your history and thinks you’re good for a loan, you might be able to secure a mortgage without meeting every standard requirement.

 Navy Federal Credit Union is an example of an institution that considers a customer’s relationship with the institution.
-“We’re open to considering loans for customers who might not meet normal standards,” says Randy Hopper, senior vice president of mortgage lending at Navy Federal.
+“We’re open to considering loans for customers who might not meet normal standards,” says Randy Hopper, former senior vice president of mortgage lending at Navy Federal.

 There are also borrower programs that deviate from standard income requirements.